Derived Foliations: Quick reminders on derived analytic geometry

-We can also define smooth and \'etale morphisms, simply by using the holomorphic cotangent complexes as usual.
-We say that $\Spec^h\, A \to \Spec^h\, B$ is smooth (resp. étale) if the relative cotangent complex $\LL_{B/A}$ is a projective $B$-module of finite rank (resp. $\LL_{B/A}\simeq 0$). . \\
+We can also define smooth and \'etale morphisms, simply by using the holomorphic cotangent complexes.
+We say that $\Spec^h\, A \to \Spec^h\, B$ is smooth (resp. étale) if the relative cotangent complex $\LL_{B/A}$ is a projective $B$-module of finite rank (resp. $\LL_{B/A}\simeq 0$).
+We refer to \cite{MR3337959,MR4036665,porta} for more details on these notions. \\

 We are now in a situation in which we have a Grothendieck $\s$-site $\dAff^{h}$ together with a notion of smooth morphisms.
-We can thus define Artin stacks by using the usual formal procedure (see \cite[1.4.3]{hagII}).
-In particular, we have the $\s$-topos of stacks on this $\s$-site, which will be denoted by $\dSt^h$, as well as full sub-$\s$-category of Artin stacks.
-Note that by convention here the site $\dAff^h$ consists only of almost finitely presented objects, and thus Artin stacks in these settings will be automatically locally almost finitely presented.
-Therefore, for any Artin derived analytic stack $X$, its truncation $\tau_0 X$ is an (underived) Artin analytic stack locally of finite presentation, and the homotopy groups $H^i(\OO_X)$ define \emph{coherent} sheaves on $\tau_0(X)$. \\
+We can thus define Artin stacks by using the formal geometricity procedure (see \cite[Ch.
+1.3]{hagII}, \cite[3.3]{toenems} and \cite[\S 4]{pv}).
+In particular, we have the $\s$-topos of stacks on this $\s$-site, which will be denoted by $\dSt^h$ and whose objects are called \emph{derived analytic stacks}.
+We also have the full sub-$\s$-category of Artin (aka geometric) stacks inside $\dSt^h$.

+\begin{rmk} \emph{Note that, by definition, the site $\dAff^h$ consists only of almost finitely presented objects, and thus Artin stacks in these settings will be automatically locally almost finitely presented.
+In particular, for any Artin derived analytic stack $X$, its truncation $\tau_0 X$ is an (underived) Artin analytic stack locally of finite presentation, and the homotopy groups sheaves $H^i(\OO_X)$ always define coherent sheaves on $\tau_0(X)$.} \end{rmk}